Create a task webhook Automation

 If the test fails

-• Check to see if the external app is operational.
+If the test fails, check that the external app is operational.
 If it's down, we may block the webhook call for security purposes.

 If the test is successful